cepdnaclk/e19-3yp-automated-warehouse-management-and-monitoring-system/README.md

 WiFi Module:
 - Purpose: Facilitate precise location tracking.
-- Functionality: Scan WiFi beacons and measure signal strength to determine the pallet jack's location, enhancing navigation accuracy.<br><br>
+- Functionality: Scan WiFi beacons and measure signal strength to determine the pallet jack's location, enhancing navigation accuracy.
+- But the accuracy of this was quit low than we expected.
+- Optical line following is a better option for this purpose.

 ## Hardware and Software Designs
 ### Hardware Design